 Yellow Warning -Think About It: Student made a poor choice in behavior.
 They will need to think about their behavior and correct it.
 No recess is lost.

-Orange Teacher's Choice: Student continued to make poor choices in behavior and recess time will be owed as they continues to think about how to correct behaviors.
+Orange Teacher's Choice: Student continued to make poor choices in behavior and recess time will be owed as they continue to think about how to correct behaviors.
 This may be time spent walking on the walking path around the playground (laps), standing at the edge of the playground by the small wall, or a combination of both e.g.- 1 lap and 3 minutes of thinking at the edge of the playground wall.
-Once a child has walked their lap(s) upon returning to class they may move their clip back to green as they are once again"Ready to Learn”.
+Once a child has walked their lap(s) upon returning to class they may move their clip back to yellow.

 I reserve the right to make changes to consequences based on severity of the behavior.